attakei-lab/sphinx-sqlite3fts/README.rst

 * Records of all documents
 * Search page HTML with sql.js

+This will be useful when you want to embed strong full-text search with keeping static-site structure.

 Installation
 ============

-CThis is not published on PyPI.
+This is not published on PyPI.

 .. code-block:: console